Queuni/Match3-Core/README.md

 - Improve error message when the required env var is not set

 - Remove the experimental feature that didn't make it into the release

+- Refactor config loading into a separate module for better testability